iotdomain/iotdomain-standard/iotconnect-standard.md

 Publishers include their version of the standard when publishing their node.
 See 'discovery' for more information.

-# Technology Agnostic
+# Implementation Agnostic

-This standard is technology agnostic.
+This standard is implementation agnostic.
 It is a standard that describes the information format and exchange for discovery, configuration, inputs and outputs, irrespective of the technology used to implement it.
 Use of different technologies will actually serve to further improve interoperability with other information sources.

 A reference implementation of a publisher is provided for the golang and python languages using the MQTT service bus.